 Once you’ve chosen an architecture and a cloud provider, consider the type of service level you need to provide for your users.
 Design a configuration with the appropriate level of availability that includes multiple instances of load balancing, compute, and storage resources and the ability to maintain operations should a node fail.
 Identify single points of failure and design solutions to address them.

 Identify your typical traffic levels and expected spikes, monitor actual traffic, and adjust as necessary.
 The importance of usage monitoring of your cloud resources cannot be overstated.
 This will determine how much you can afford to “overcommit” your resources in the cloud.
-A tool like Zabbix can help with monitoring your cloud platform, and software such as Chef, Puppet, and Docker can help you automate configuration of additional resources on short notice to expand your cloud infrastructure as needed.
+There are numerous open source, commercial, and cloud-native tools that can help with monitoring your cloud platform, as well as many configuration management tools which can help you automate configuration of additional resources on short notice to expand your cloud infrastructure as needed.

 Expect your private cloud to fail, because it will, sooner or later.
 As I said earlier, you must design your applications to handle underlying hardware failure in the cloud.
 In the event your private infrastructure fails — because of a power outage or some disaster — you must be able to re-create your application in a different cloud — either in another private cloud in a different geographical location or in a public cloud.
 Make sure that the cloud management solution that you use to orchestrate your workload is located in a different data center from that of the primary cloud it manages.
 You don’t want a failure that affects your cloud platform’s data center or its connectivity to also bring down your management system.